Murder of Aw Teck Boon: Aftermath

 Three years after Aw Teck Boon was murdered, his 73-year-old father Aw Swee Seng was murdered by Aw's youngest brother Aw Teck Hock, who battered the elderly man to death during a drunken episode on 15 May 2002.
 Teck Hock, then a 37-year-old divorcee with two children (who lived with their mother), was arrested and charged with murder, but he was spared the death penalty after he was put on trial for a reduced charge of manslaughter, and sentenced to nine years' imprisonment after pleading guilty in October 2002.
 The violent deaths met by Aw, his father and eldest brother drew public attention to the unfortunate plight of Aw's family.

 In January 2021, The Straits Times published an article that recalled the three most notorious gangsters from Singapore.
 The list included Aw, while the other two were Tan Chor Jin and Roland Tan; Tan Chor Jin, nicknamed Tony Kia or "One-Eyed Dragon", was found guilty and hanged in 2009 for the fatal shooting of nightclub owner Lim Hock Soon in 2006, while Roland Tan, nicknamed "Mr Big", was wanted by Singaporean police for the 1969 unsolved murder of Lam Cheng Siew at Bras Basah, but he escaped prosecution by fleeing to the Netherlands and established a drug trafficking syndicate Ah Kong.
 He then relinquished control of Ah Kong and relocated to Denmark, where he lived out his remaining years as a restaurant owner and died from a heart attack in 2020.

-Government sources also revealed that since the death of Aw in 1999, gangsterism was gradually all but eradicated in Singapore, even though it was still an issue in Singapore's society, and this was attributed to the tougher laws, enforcement and prevention programmes.
+Government sources assert that since the death of Aw in 1999, gangsterism was gradually all but eradicated in Singapore, even though it is still an issue in Singapore society, and this was attributed to the tougher laws, enforcement and prevention programmes.
 Aw's killing was also speculated to be the mark of decline of the phenomenon of gangsterism, and it was also coupled by the indefinite detention of older gang members without trial under the Criminal Law (Temporary Provisions) Act (CLTPA).

 The murder of Aw Teck Boon remains unsolved, and the prime suspect, Chew Tse Meng, remains on the run.